Santo Domingo, Dominican Republic

 We inaugurated it from one to the other, overnight and, as happens time and time again, in Santo Domingo, lost between contemporary youth and the Colombian reality of the Dominican capital.

-Santo Domingo, Colonial City, Dominican RepublicThis was the plaza elected by the residents to celebrate every end of the day in their lives, it welcomes more children skaters and cyclists, others who drive carts on pedals, even teenagers who launch drones or jokes that generate communal laughter.
+Santo Domingo, Colonial City, Dominican RepublicThis was the class elected by the residents to celebrate every end of the day in their lives, it welcomes more children skaters and cyclists, others who drive carts on pedals, even teenagers who launch drones or jokes that generate communal laughter.

 And birthdays who photograph themselves with friends, holding balloons full of their years.